ansegura7/RS_Surprise/README.md

 - The algorithm used is: Singular Value Decomposition (SVD)<br>
 - Model trained using train and test datasets (80/20)<br>
 - The error of the model was estimated using the RMSE metric<br>
-- Type of filtering: collaborative<br>
+- Type of filtering: User-based collaborative<br>
 </details>

 ## License Type